cameronotoole44/milestoneProject01/README.md

 I also ran into the issue of the Dealer's cards being duplicated in the UI in certain cases.
 I ended up creating individual card containers for them to match the number of cards in the Dealer's hand.

 ## Current WIP

-~~- fix bets not updating after each hand~~
-~~- total player money going up on a winning hand~~

-- have the logic be more accurate given the complexity\*

-### Eventually

-I plan on adding another player besides the 'Dealer'.
- _if I'm feeling wild_ an 'Insurance', 'Split', 'Double' feature at some point.
+An 'Insurance', 'Split', and 'Double' feature
+Adding another player besides the 'Dealer' at some point.

 ### Functionality: